Your browser is out of date!

 • Systems options include but are not limited to unitized heat pumps (PTHP, HPAC 2.0, CH4A window-integrated heat pump), centralized systems (VRF/VRV), and geothermal or ground-source heat pumps.

-• Refer to NYC Pre-feasibility web map to determine if property suite for geothermal energy conversion.
+• Refer to NYC Pre-feasibility web map to determine if the property suite for geothermal energy conversion.

 Strategies